Retailer fires Latvia chairman for comments on roof collapse

 "Shareholders have decided to dismiss from his position the chairman of Maxima Latvija Gintaras Jasinskas for his unacceptably expressed opinion at this painful and difficult time for Latvia's nation," the head of Maxima Group Mindaugas Bagdonavicius said in a statement.

 Many opinion leaders in social networks called for a boycott of Maxima shops.
-Some suggested sending a letter to Lithuania's president Dalia Grybauskait.
+Some suggested sending a letter to Lithuania's president Dalia Grybauskaitė.

 Officials, including Latvia's and Lithuania's foreign ministers, also condemned Jasinskas's comments.